 Strategy: A proportion of the Authority's surplus cash is currently invested in short-term unsecured bank deposits and money market funds.
-However, given the increasing risk and very low returns from short-term unsecured bank investments, the Authority aims to further diversify into more secure and/or higher yielding asset classes during 2021/22.
+However, given the increasing risk and very low returns from short-term unsecured bank investments, the Authority aims to further diversify into more secure and/or higher yielding asset classes during 2022/23.

 Approved Counterparties: The Authority may invest its surplus funds with any of the counterparty types in Table 3 below, subject to the cash limits (per counterparty) and the time limits shown.
+Consideration will also be given to environmental, social and governance (ESG) factors.